I'm a provider

 When stereotactic radiosurgery or stereotactic body radiation therapy are performed using fractionation (defined in the Policy Guidelines) for the medically necessary indications described above, it is considered medically necessary.

-Stereotactic radiosurgery is considered investigational for applications that include, but are not limited to, the treatment of seizures (epilepsy) and functional disorders other than trigeminal neuralgia, including chronic pain.
+Stereotactic radiosurgery is considered investigational for applications that include, but are not limited to, the treatment of seizures (epilepsy) and functional disorders other than trigeminal neuralgia, including chronic pain and the treatment of uveal melanoma.

 Stereotactic body radiation therapy is investigational for primary and metastatic tumors of the liver, pancreas, kidney, adrenal glands and prostate.